sparktsang/sparktsang.github.io/_posts/vulture-and-witness.md

 And I, the relentless interrogator of systems and souls, had no words left.
 I was speechless, stripped of my own narrative, left with only the crushing weight of his.
 I felt a sense of vertigo, the ground giving way beneath me, the moral high ground I thought I occupied revealed to be nothing but a cliff's edge.
 And I was falling.

 I was falling, trapped in the gravitational pull of his narrative, a story in which I was the villain.
 And the most terrifying part?
-I had no defense.
+I had no defence.

 My mind scrambled to formulate a rebuttal.
 I wanted to grab Film, to sit him down and make him understand.
 I wanted to walk him through the moral war that had raged in my head before I even bought that damn noodle cup—the Skeptic, the Pragmatist, the monstrous Exploiter, and the final, quiet victory of the Empath.
-I wanted to show him the agonizing labor of the past two days, the spiritual and mental torment of trying to do justice to Tshepo's story.
+I wanted to show him the agonizing labour of the past two days, the spiritual and mental torment of trying to do justice to Tshepo's story.
 I wanted to make him feel the weight of my own self-doubt, the awkwardness that now haunted my every interaction.
 I wanted to present my evidence, to make my case.

 But I couldn't.
 I had been banished.
 Not from the hostel, but from the realm of his trust.
 There was no court in which I could file my appeal, no chamber in which I could present my testimony.
 His judgment was final, rendered in a black box I had no access to.
 My voice, my reasons, my entire world of intentions—they were irrelevant.